 Practice-Based Learning and Quality Improvement Conference (M&M)

 This meets in the mornings twice a month and is attended by both residents and faculty members.
 This is primarily a case presentation conference, featuring unexpected outcomes, problematic care and system errors, as well as a forum to discuss process improvement methodologies and to work on quality improvement projects.

 This conference is held once a month, with participation of the regional ophthalmology/optometry community.
 Faculty, residents, and occasional visiting speakers present.
 These are typically longer format presentations, enlivened with questions and group discussion.

 This is designed as a more social, less formal meeting, held every few months over supper in faculty homes or at local restaurants.
 Residents, faculty, and clinic staff all attend!
-Residents will work with faculty to select relevant and interesting journal articles before the meeting to present followed by group discussion.
+Residents will work with faculty before the meeting to select relevant and interesting journal articles to present followed by group discussion.

 Massachusetts Eye & Ear Cataract Course

 In the spring of PGY-3, residents will attend this weekend course at Massachusetts Eye and Ear Infirmary, joining other residents from New England in a proctored wet-lab and simulation experience designed to advance their cataract surgical skills.